DataBiosphere/saturn-documentation/tooling/Slack.md

 ## Join slack: broadinstitute.slack.com

-Slack is a major communication method for questions, issues, and discussion.
-Saturn-team is the primary team channel.
+Slack is a major communication method for questions, issues, and discussion. `#saturn-team` is the primary team channel.

 Recommended channels to join: